 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 22, will impact the carrying amount of the pension liability.
-Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2022 has been used by the actuary in valuing the pensions liability at 31 July 2023.
+Any changes in these assumptions, which are disclosed in note 23, will impact the carrying amount of the pension liability.
+Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2022 has been used by the actuary in valuing the pensions liability at 31 July 2024.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

 FRS 102 section 28.22 inhibits the recognition of the net defined asset only to the extent that we are able to recover the surplus through reduced contributions in the future.
-The surplus cannot be recovered, the net defined asset (£22,873k) has been written off through the Statement of Comprehensive Income.
+The surplus cannot be recovered and the net defined asset (£21,725k) has been written off through the Statement of Comprehensive Income.
 The net asset/liability is therefore NIL.

-The actuarial gain recognised in the year is reduced by the value of the net defined asset of £162,210k has been reduced by £22,873k to £139,337k.
+The value of the net defined asset of £170,030k has been reduced by £21,725k to £148,405k.